For questions related to completing doctoral studies, please write to email@example.com

 - The date of the defense must be in the semester you are graduating in (Spring Semester between 1 February and 31 July, Fall Semester between 1 August and 31 January).

 - All reviewing supervisors must be present in person at your PhD defense.
-A video conference (for example via Skype or Facetime) with your supervisors is no substitute for personal attendance and is therefore not permitted.

 - The co-examiner takes minutes which must be submitted to the Degree team at the Office of Student Affairs along with the other documentation.